DrUkachi/udacity_repo/README.md

 # udacity_repo
-This the Udacity repo for training
+This the Udacity repo for the Machine Learning Engineer DevOps